ni/measurement-plugin-python/examples/nivisa_dmm_measurement/README.md

 ## NI-VISA DMM Measurement

-This is a MeasurementLink example that performs a DMM measurement using NI-VISA and an NI Instrument Simulator v2.0.
+This is a MeasurementLink example that performs a DMM measurement using NI-VISA and an VISA DMM Simulator.

 ### Features